What to Eat to Prevent, Treat and Reduce Symptoms of UTIs

 One of the ways to prevent or manage a UTI if they end up getting one is through diet.
 There are numerous studies that show certain plant-based foods can actually lessen the risk of getting a urinary tract infection in the first place or avoid it reoccurring.
 Here's what to avoid and what plant-based foods to add into your diet to do just that.

-Researchers have looked at natural remedies for UTIs, including plant foods, to provide relief.
+Researchers have looked at natural remedies for UTIs, such as plant foods, to provide relief.
 Here are the top foods studied that may help your condition.

 If you are prone to UTIs, start drinking cranberry juice or using cranberries in cooking.
 You can also purchase cranberry extract as tablets designed to treat UTIs.